 Tooth Extractions – Madisonville LA

-You and Dr. Vo and Dr. Fallahi may determine that you need a tooth extraction for any number of reasons.
+You and Dr. Vo may determine that you need a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed; others may have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability and shifting of teeth, which can have a major impact on your dental health.